-High quality reference datasets are necessary and important in being able to measure and characterize errors in the satellite precipitation estimates.
+High quality reference data sets are necessary and important in being able to measure and characterize errors in the satellite precipitation estimates.
 Since no reference dataset is perfect, it is also necessary to understand the errors associated with the validation data itself.

 For rain gauge networks, the errors include instrument error, undercatch due to wind effects, and sampling and representativeness errors.
-Radar observations provide indirect measurements of rainfall, and are affected by beamfilling, attenuation, noise, calibration error, anomalous propagation, bright band contamination, and conversion of reflectivity to rain rate.
+Radar observation provide indirect measurement of rainfall, and are effected by beamfilling, attenuation, noise, calibration error, anomalous propagation, bright band contamination, and conversion of reflectivity to rain rate.
 To measure the errors in spatial rain estimates from gauge and radar data it is necessary to compare against an extremely high density gauge network.
-Studies of this nature are underway and are expected to provide valuable information on the nature of the errors in the reference data.
+Studies of this nature are underway and are expected to provide valuable information on the nature in the reference data.

 Orographic precipitation, solid precipitation, and very light precipitation are types that are particularly difficult to measure, both for the satellite algorithms and for conventional instruments.
-Special datasets may be needed for validating these "difficult" types of precipitation, as rainfall measurements from the standard rain gauge and radar networks may not be sufficiently accurate to be useful.
-Some improvement is possible by adjusting gauge measurements for wind-related undercatch and including orographic enhancement effects in gauge analyses.
+Special data sets may be needed for validating these "difficult" types of precipitation, as rainfall measurements from the standard rain gauge and radar networks may not be sufficiently accurate to be useful.
+Some improvement is possible by adjusting gauge measurements for windrelated undercatch and including orographic enhancement effects in gauge analyses.
 The International Polar Year in 2007, which will address the challenge of (among other things) creating multidisciplinary observing networks in the polar regions, may provide some good high latitude precipitation information.

 There exist a number of good and high quality reference data sets, but they may be difficult to obtain in many cases.
 IPWG can play a role in making these data more widely available.
-It may be necessary in some cases to provide justification, i.e., the characterization of errors in satellite precipitation estimates.
+It may be necessary in some cases to provide justification, i.e., the characterization of errors in the satellite precipitation estimates.
 As routine error characterization of some future rainfall missions (GPM in particular) will be based on international partnerships with "supersites", every effort should be made to make these data available to scientists.

 There is a strong need for reference data to validate oceanic satellite precipitation estimates.
+Therefore the winter-time field campaign LOFZY (LOfotes Cyclones) was carried out in March 2005 aboard the R/V "Celtic Explorer" offshore Norway.
+The snowfall data using a Disdrometer, detector and 24hour observations of the precipitation are available for the IPWG community.
 A small amount of coastal radar data is available (for example, both of the daily validations over the US and Europe use radar data that extend offshore) and could be used to validate mid-latitude oceanic estimates.
-Tropical rainfall measurements are available from the Pacific atoll rain gauge network, the TOGA/TAO and PIRATA moored buoys, and the Kwajalein radar; these have been used to validate satellite precipitation estimates in the past.
+Tropical rainfall measurements are available from the

+Pacific atoll rain gauge network, the TOGA/TAO and PIRATA moored buoys, and the Kwajalein radar; these have been used to validate satellite precipitation estimates in the past.

-Create an inventory of existing high quality reference data, and encourage the sharing of data from Intensive Observation Periods in large-scale experiments with the IPWG community to enable improved validation of satellite rainfall estimates.
+Create a list with links on the IPWG web page of existing high quality reference data, and encourage the sharing of data from Intensive Observation Periods in Large-scale experiments with the IPWG community to enable improved validation of satellite rainfall estimates.